 The group's return from Las Pozas to Queretaro will allow exploration of this treasure of a city filled with beautiful cathedrals, architecture and rich Mexican history.

-(Inquire about our Pre-tour program visit to the Mexico City ZONAMACO Art Fair, and Post-tour program visit to San Miguel de Allende)
+(Inquire about our Pre-tour program visit to the Mexico City ZONAMACO Art Fair that starts Feb 5th, and Post-tour program visit to San Miguel de Allende)

 Welcome to the heart of Mexico!
 Board a luxury van loaded with refreshments for a scenic drive into the Sierra Gorda.
 After a country picnic style lunch we continue to colonial Jalpan de Serra, a charming town with pre-Hispanic origins, named for the Franciscan father Junipero Serra, who oversaw construction of the splendid baroque mission dedicated to St James the Apostle that dominates the main plaza.
 Our hotel for the night is MIsión Jalpan, housed in a historic building across the street.